kristinemlarson/gnssIR_python/README.md

 * 66 is the snr option type (see the translator code for more information).
 * The last input is the orbit type.

 1. nav - is using the GPS nav message.
 The main plus is that it is available in near real-time.
 A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry.
+I pick my file up from SOPAC, but you can use other archives if you prefer.
 2. sp3 - is using the IGS sp3 file, so again, your RINEX file should be GPS only.
 3. gbm - is now my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
 It comes from the group at GFZ.